IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 ```

 The function allows you to get access to the advertising token from anywhere (not just from the initialization completion callback).

+### Background Token Auto-Refresh

+As part of the SDK [initialization](#initialize-the-sdk-and-establish-client-identity), a token auto-refresh for the identity is set up to be triggered in the background by any of the following:

+- The `refresh_from` timestamp on the identity.
+- The `identity_expires` timestamp on the identity.
+- The `refresh_expires`  timestamp on the identity.
+- The token refresh failure due to an intermittent error, triggered by the `refreshRetryPeriod`.

+Here's what you need to know aobut the token auto-refresh:

+- Only one token refresh call can be active at a time.
+- A [disconnect()](#disconnect-void) or [init()](#initopts-object-void) call cancels the active timer.
+- An unsuccessful [GET /token/refresh](../endpoints/get-token-refresh.md) response, for example, due to the user's optout or the refresh token expiration, suspends  the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).

 ### Handle Missing Identity